 \subsubsection{Enhancement}

-Li et al. \cite{li2023descod} propose a novel ECG enhancement model, \textit{DeScoD-ECG} (\textbf{De}ep \textbf{Sco}re-based \textbf{D}iffusion model for \textbf{ECG}), that is designed for the removal of noise and wander.
+Li \textit{et al}. \cite{li2023descod} propose a novel ECG enhancement model, DeScoD-ECG, that is designed for the removal of noise and wander.
 It operates conditionally on noisy observations and employs an iterative process to restore signals from Gaussian distributions.
-With a clean input signal $ \tilde{\mathbf{x}} $ and a noisy ECG signal $ \mathbf{x}_0 $, the equation \ref{eq:ddpm_backward1} and \ref{eq:ddpm_backward2} from DDPM \cite{ho2020denoising} is modified to be conditional as:
+With a clean input signal $ \tilde{\mathbf{x}} $ and a noisy ECG signal $ \mathbf{x}_0 $, the equation \ref{eq:ddpm_backward1} and \ref{eq:ddpm_backward2} from DDPM \cite{ho2020denoising} is modified as:

 Also, it utilises a self-ensemble strategy, wherein it averages multiple output results to enhance the performance of signal reconstruction.
 The architecture has two backbones that extract features from both the noisy observations and the latent variables, then they are combined through bridge modules.
 Inspired by the DeepFilter \cite{romero2021deepfilter}, two backbones conduct multi-scale feature aggregation and channel-wise concatenation processes.
 Also, the bridge modules are conditioned on noise level and perform encoding using sinusoidal positional embeddings \cite{vaswani2017attention}, followed by a convolutional layer with a 1 x 1 kernel size.

-The absence of any up/downsampling procedures within the architecture ensures its applicability to ECG signals of any length. \textit{DeScoD-ECG} \cite{li2023descod} is validated on real-world datasets, including the QT database \cite{laguna1997database} and the MIT-BIH Noise Stress Test Database \cite{moody1984noise}.
-The results demonstrate the efficacy of stable \textit{DeScoD-ECG} compared to other baselines, particularly in situations with extreme corruption.
+The absence of any up/downsampling procedures within the architecture ensures its applicability to ECG signals of any length.
+DeScoD-ECG \cite{li2023descod} is validated on real-world datasets, including the QT database \cite{laguna1997database} and the MIT-BIH Noise Stress Test Database \cite{moody1984noise}.
+The results demonstrate the efficacy of stable DeScoD-ECG compared to other baselines, particularly in situations with extreme corruption.